 ISBN: 1 872286 23 2

-A free Poland has become a reality.
+In 1918, a free Poland has become a reality.

 The Polish ex-Service Women’s Association, with its members strewn across the globe, wish to present this report about the contribution of women in the armed struggle during World War II.

 We wish to make more familiar, especially to the younger generation, one of the pages of history marked by the participation of women in the Polish Armed Forces in the West.